Routine to ritual- how to create a lasting practice that helps you to shine

 When we move from 'in studio' to at home classes there may be a few things a studio or teacher provides; a clean clear space, soft lighting or music, cushions, blankets, soothing simple surroundings and so on, that we have taken for granted.

-But with a little thought and a bit of prep, we can move into a deeper practice than we ever thought possible at home, by turning our yoga routine into RITUAL.
+But with a little thought and a bit of prep, we can move into a deeper practice than we ever thought possible at home, by turning our yoga routine into Ritual / Whakaritenga.

 This is called your sadhana in yoga, your sadhana is your practice that has deeper meaning to you than practice.
-A Sadhana can be done for spiritual or personal growth.
+A Sadhana is a practice for spiritual or personal growth.
 Whatever your reasons to practice, having an intention will elevate it.
-Rituals help to embed, give power to, or activate your practice.

 You may find a few props helpful for your yoga journey too.
 And being prepared allows you to relax into your practice, and brings your focus into the moment.